 Service Request Manager

 The Service Request Manager is another under-the-radar Kanban role that can be assigned as an add-on to a team member.
-It has similar functions to those of the product owner in Scrum, as she is responsible for understanding the clients’ needs and the expectations.
+It has similar functions to those of the product owner in Scrum, as she is responsible for understanding the clients’ needs and expectations.

 According to David Anderson, the SRM is a role suitable for “middlemen” who have deep knowledge of the team or company’s value stream but don’t necessarily create direct value to the customer.